Options Settlement

 Real-World Example: Cash Settlement Calculation

-You hold a Long Call on the SPX with a 4500 Strike.
-At expiration, the SPX settlement value (SET) is determined to be 4520.
+A trader holds a Long Call on the SPX (S&P 500 Index) with a strike price of 4500.
+At expiration, the SPX settlement value (SET ticker) is determined to be 4520.

 FAQs